 Copyright © – 2021 – R. Arthur Russell

 P.S.
 Please share this article if you enjoyed it.
-If you’d like to view my latest book (This Taste of Flesh and Bones–released September 8, 2020), press here.
-May it help you in your spiritual journey. 🙏🙏
+If you’d like to view my latest book (This Taste of Flesh and Bones), press here.
+My YouTube videos can be found at Think2wice@I-Am-Aware.
+May the content of either or both help you along your spiritual journey.
+“Thank You” & “Note to Publishers”🙏🏻🧡

 I love this post!
 We live in the mind whether we know it or not.
 Wishing you well Art 🙏